Originally published 3/17/21, updated 1/8/24

 Rising healthcare costs

-First and foremost is rising healthcare costs.
-Employers spend $1.2 trillion on healthcare every year.
-Up to 25% of that total is wasted, according to the Journal of the American Medical Association, whether it’s due to unnecessary treatment, administrative complexity, or a lack of coordination among care providers.
+You’re already well aware of the fact that healthcare costs are rising.
+Employers spend $1.2 trillion on healthcare every year—and unfortunately, up to 25% of that total is wasted.
+Whether it’s because of unnecessary treatment, administrative complexity, or a lack of coordination among care providers, wasted healthcare spending is a top concern for C-suite leaders.

-On top of that, healthcare premiums are rising twice as fast as average wages.
-Simply put, average American workers can’t keep up—and the biggest concern for employees when they choose their benefits isn’t their health, it’s cost.
+On top of that, average healthcare premiums increased by 7% in 2023.
+Simply put, average American workers can’t keep up.
+The biggest concern for employees when they choose their benefits isn’t their health, it’s cost.
 So healthcare consumerism is one attempt to encourage smarter decision-making that contains those costs for employers and employees alike.

 Lack of employee engagement

 As you can see, these trends haven’t all been positive.
-Even though there’s been a push for healthcare consumerism, it hasn’t helped people make decisions in practice.
+Even though healthcare consumerism is trending, it hasn’t enabled people to make better choices in practice.
 If anything, financial pressure and hard-to-understand benefits offerings have made it more difficult for employees.
-That’s the opposite of what proponents of healthcare consumerism want.
+That’s the opposite of what healthcare consumerism advocates want.

 How have we gotten healthcare consumerism wrong?